pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * Men, what do you think is the best thing about being a guy?
 Women, what do you think is the best thing about being a female?
 * Do you think of yourself as mechanical y inclined?
 * If you were given the opportunity to successfully run for president, would you do so?
 When you won, what three things would you most like to improve in your country?
-* If someone gave you one mil ion dol ars that you were required to give to some person or organization, who would you give it to?
+* If someone gave you one mil ion dollars that you were required to give to some person or organization, who would you give it to?
 * Do you enjoy hugging people?
 Do you like receiving hugs?
 * What five things have you done in your life that you are most proud of?
 * Tell me about the most emotional cry that you can recall.